uchilaka/docfactory/README.md

 * PHP >= 5.4 with GD and ImagMagick (http://www.imagemagick.org/script/formats.php)
 * TCPDF library (included)

+# Format
+* All images generated will be PNG24 with transparency.

 # Usage

 You should be able to drop in this mini-app on a PHP enabled server and have it ready to go.